ottomatica/docable/README.md

 ![example report](img/example-report.png)

-Turns out that our tutorial breaks if using a different version of netcat.
+Turns out that our tutorial breaks if using a different version of netcat, which does not support the `-q 1` option.
 Oops!

-After fixing the issue by changing to using "-w 1" (terminated after timeout instead of number of packets), running again, this time just using the cli output from `docable test`, we see:
+After fixing the issue by changing to using "-w 1" (terminated after timeout instead of time since not STDIN input).
+Running `docable test`, we have fixed the tutorial:

 ![example execution](img/example-run.png)